-The installation was already in operation and the target and project configuration are on the easy800-SWD. easy800 is switched off in order to replace a faulty station.
+• The installation was already in operation and the target and project configuration are on the easy800-SWD. easy800 is switched off in order to replace a faulty station.
 As you don't have a replacement of the same type, you use a compatible type according to the table.
 If you switch on easy800-SWD, the actual configuration is determined.
 The device compares the actual configuration with the target configuration and determines that they are different.
-You then have to press the Config configuration. easy800-SWD compares the target configuration with the project configuration and determines that they are different.
-You then have to press the Configuration. easy800-SWD compares the target configuration with the project configuration and determines they are different.
+You then have to press the Config configuration button.
+In response, easy800-SWD reads the new target configuration. easy800-SWD compares the target configuration with the project configuration and determines they are different.
 The device checks whether the "Compatible devices permissible" option was selected.
 If this is the case, there is no SWD error and easy800-SWD starts to run.